cyrusxlv/calculator/README.md

 # Calculator
-A Calculator made with HTML, CSS and JavaScript files by Yours Truly..
+A Calculator made with HTML, CSS and JavaScript files.